shamanec/GADS/docs/provider.md

 - Log in to the hub UI as admin.
 - Navigate to `Admin > Files`.
-- Upload your built `GADSBroadcast.ipa`.
+- Upload the re-signed `GADSBroadcast.ipa`.

 > If you re-upload (e.g. after a provisioning renewal), the provider will pick up the new version on its next device setup.